 Why South Africa is primed for product development

-With the world looking to the southern tip of Africa for fast, cost-effective and high-quality product development, South Africa is proving to be a highly effective testing ground.
 Boasting many different cultures and environmental conditions that allow products to be tested under a variety of circumstances, South Africa has the ability to be a microcosm of the world.
 In addition, business is conducted in English and conditions within the country contribute to a cost-effective development process.
-Here’s a breakdown of some key factors that make SA such a compelling growth opportunity for product development.

 Rapid prototyping